AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/override-role-billing-rates-and-calculate-project-revenue.md

 For more information about which job role is used to calculate Planned Revenue, see the "Understanding Revenue Calculations for Tasks Based on User and Role Assignments" section in the article [Overview of Billing and Revenue](../../../manage-work/projects/project-finances/billing-and-revenue-overview.md).

-### Calculate Planned Revenue based on multiple Billing Rate overrides
+### Calculate Planned Revenue based on multiple Billing Rate overrides {#calculate-planned-revenue-based-on-multiple-billing-rate-overrides}

 Consider the following when calculating Planned Revenue based on multiple Billing Rate overrides: